Welcome to Parker Farms.

 energy intensive manipulations that have come to

-be a part of beekeeping which many are indoctrinated in
+be a part of beekeeping which many are

 What I'm trying to do here is not tell you how